John E. LeBrun

 John Edward LeBrun (November 29, 1939 – June 23, 2005) was a Canadian politician.
 He represented the electoral district of Richmond in the Nova Scotia House of Assembly from 1980 to 1981, winning a by-election to replace Gaston LeBlanc, who died.
 He was a member of the Nova Scotia Liberal Party.

+Early life and education

 LeBrun was born in Arichat, Nova Scotia.
 He attended St. Francis Xavier University and later was a businessman.

+Personal life and death

 In 1960, he married Bernadine Anne Marchand.
 LeBrun died in 2005.